ntibi/fog_chess/README.md

 - [ ] move computation heavy functions away from the render functions

-- [ ] right click to stop dragging

 - [ ] allow click move (in addition of dragging)